-FIGURE 18 Set of multiple threat and non-threat objects: Overall performance of different classifiers as a function of $P^{(k)}$ when K = 15 using the κ score (18) showing (A) SNR = 40 dB and (B) SNR = 20 dB ranges and less confidence.
+and we also indicate the Q_1 , Q_3 quartiles as well as $\gamma{k,5}$ and $\gamma{k,95}$, for different SNR, which have been obtained using (17).
+The results for SNR = 40 dB strongly indicate that the most likely class is a pocket item for both classifiers, since $\gamma{9,50} \approx 1$.
+For the gradient boost classifier, the inter quartile and inter percentile ranges are very small and so we have very high confidence in this prediction; the MLP classifier has larger ranges and less confidence.
 For SNR = 20 dB, we see $\gamma{9,50}$ fall slightly for gradient boost and by a larger amount for MLP.
 The gradient boost still shows a high degree of confidence in the prediction, but the MLP is more uncertain.
-Compared to the results shown in Figure 16 for D_8 , the performance in Figure 19 for D{15} is improved for MLP and remains excellent for gradient boost (when considering the amalgamated pocket item class and the split coin and keys classes).
+Compared to the results shown in Figure 16 for D_8 , the performance in Figure 19 for D{15} is improved for MLP and remains excellent for gradient boost (when considering the amalgamented pocket item class and the split coin and keys classes).